zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.62/direct-manipulation.md

 ### measureLayout(relativeToNativeNode, onSuccess, onFail)

-Like `measure()`, but measures the view relative an ancestor, specified as `relativeToNativeNode`.
+Like `measure()`, but measures the view relative to an ancestor, specified as `relativeToNativeNode`.
 This means that the returned x, y are relative to the origin x, y of the ancestor view.

 As always, to obtain a native node handle for a component, you can use `findNodeHandle(component)`.